 Renting a Car: We found this to be the best way to travel Belize with our time frame of 10 days.
 It gave us all the freedom we were looking for and wasn`t that expensive overall(about $150 BZ ($75 USD) per day).
 With Belize being a small country, you won’t be spending a large amount on fuel or time driving.
 This way you can also travel at your own pace and don’t have to worry about a bus schedule.

-- Stay in hostel or Airbnb that includes a kitchen.
+- Stay in a hostel or Airbnb that includes a kitchen

 - Bring snacks or a packed lunch to tourist destinations instead of eating there.
 The food vendors at many of the Mayan Ruins of high prices!